CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_webhooks.md

 Receive updates from CycleSoftware for specific entities.

 ### Webhook request
-The payload is a raw POST request to your server.
+The payload is a raw POST of a JSON string to your server.
 Several headers are included:

 | Header                      | Description                                                     |
 |-----------------------------|-----------------------------------------------------------------|